 Ready in under 5 minutes, the combination of rolled oats, coconut flour, and sugar free maple syrup provide a thick, soft and chewy cookie.
 With the addition of protein powder (optional!), it’s a wholesome, delicious and healthy breakfast.

-Single Serving Breakfast Cookie Ingredients
+Single Serving Oatmeal Cookie Ingredients

 - Rolled Oats- I used gluten-free.
 You can substitute this for quinoa flakes.